 Now you understand more about maintaining, storing, and washing protective clothing.
 But what about PPE such as helmets and glasses?
 Here’s a checklist of what to look for and how to care for these vital types of PPE.
 This will help maintain effectiveness and extend the life of your PPE.

-Contact me and my team to find out more about choosing, buying, and maintaining your PPE.
+Contact us to find out more about choosing, buying, and maintaining your PPE.